Oceanside DUI Defense Attorneys

 - Explaining that charges are based on objective signs of intoxication, but there is no other supporting evidence

-At jD LAW, our lead attorney is a Certified Criminal Law Specialist and has extensive experience as a former LAPD investigator.
+At jD Law Criminal Defense Attorneys, our lead attorney is a Certified Criminal Law Specialist and has extensive experience as a former LAPD investigator.
 When you bring your case to him, you can trust that he will utilize all of his skills, expertise, and knowledge to protect your rights and ensure you are not charged with a crime you did not commit.
 To begin building your DUI defense case today, contact our Oceanside criminal defense lawyers today at (760) 630-2000.

 Don’t Waste Any Time!